tbradbury/learning-site/md-posts/kubernetes-local.md

 If you then run `yarn start` you will get a api running on http://0.0.0.0/4000. localhost should also work but we need it as 0.0.0.0 to work in Kubernetes.

-Now we just beed to turn it into an image with a Dockerfile:
+Now we just need to turn it into an image with a Dockerfile:

 ```
 FROM node:12.18-buster